 These offers are available on all their Travel Passes with a Savings Up To 40% OFF.

 Stray Asia is the Southeast Asian travel network for adventurous travellers.
 Stray offers hop-on hop-off guided passes for adventurous travellers of all ages to Thailand, Laos, Cambodia & Vietnam.
 The Stray Asia mantra is to “get further off the beaten track”, which means with Stray you will explore unique remote destinations and immerse yourself in local culture.
 Whilst Stray Asia's average age is late 20s, Stray attracts explorers of all nationalities and backgrounds and they worry more about your attitude towards travelling and welcome anyone from 18 to 80.

-Stray Asia also have Stray Adventures, which are special, all-inclusive packages that you can either add-on to the Stray Hop-on, Hop-off pass or purchase separately.
+Stray Asia also have Flexi Tours, which are special, all-inclusive packages that you can either add-on to the Stray Hop-on, Hop-off pass or purchase separately.
 Stray also have City Arrival Packs to ensure the start of your Southeast Asia adventure is hassle-free.

 Stray Asia mostly uses their our private transport (except for train travel) to get you around the place and they use all manner of transportation, so you can expect to travel by bus, train, longboat and even tuk tuk!
 Their air-conditioned buses always get great reviews and Stray use experienced drivers.